Regal Petticoat Sycamore Maple

 Emerging foliage is burgundy tinged, olive green with bright red petioles, maturing to dark glossy green, with velvety burgundy-purple undersides; fall leaves are yellow with pink-salmon undersides; a stunning street tree; apparently seedless

-Regal Petticoat Sycamore Maple has attractive dark green foliage with deep purple undersides which emerges burgundy in spring.
+Regal Petticoat Sycamore Maple has attractive dark green foliage with deep purple undersides which emerges burgundy in spring on a tree with a round habit of growth.
 The glossy lobed leaves are highly ornamental and turn an outstanding yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Regal Petticoat Sycamore Maple is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.